AkshatJoshi-18/DevOps/MAIN/01 Computer Networking/03 TCP_IP.md

 - TCP/IP is a set of communication protocols that allow computers to communicate over the internet.

-## What is TCP/IP, and How is it Different from OSI :
+## What is TCP / IP, and How is it Different from OSI :

 - TCP/IP is the most widely used networking protocol suite in DevOps networking.
 It provides a reliable, connection-oriented communication model for transmitting data between devices.